 Butler is a tiny village located in the state of Illinois.
 With a population of 165 people and just one neighborhood, Butler is the 793rd largest community in Illinois.
-Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Butler was built prior to World War II, making it one of the older and more historic villages in the country.

-Butler is a blue-collar town, with 49.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Butler, you'll notice that it is more blue-collar than most other communities in America.
+49.45% of Butler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Butler is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Butler who work in maintenance occupations (11.54%), sales jobs (9.89%), and farm management occupations (9.89%).

 Being a small village, Butler does not have a public transit system used by locals to get to and from work.